lhcb/starterkit-lessons/second-analysis-steps/advanced-dirac.md

 trf2.addInputData(task_chain)
 ```

-lets us chain tasks together where the ID of the first transform is a requirement to trigger the next.
-You can add the ID of multiple transforms to this task chain if a transform has more than one dependance.
-We also need to define a second `.sh` script to manage the transform.
+lets us chain tasks together where the ID of the first Transform is a requirement to trigger the next.
+You can add the ID of multiple Transforms to this task chain if a Transform has more than one dependance.
+We also need to define a second `.sh` script to manage the Transform.
 This is again a short file to ensure python can access all the necessary modules for the task.

 ```
 #!/bin/bash